developer-priyam/smart-hardware-shop/README.md

 CartController
 #### User Service - This is a service out of scope for this task.
 Just provides a defaut / dummy user .
 UserController
+#### Door Service - This is a API Gateway Service uses Spring Cloud Gateway .
+#### Service Discovery Service - Uses Netflix Eureka for registry and discovery.
+ .
 There are different endpoints in each respective service, Each have the documentation within the service

 ### POJS's